 Leviticus 6 continues with directions for offerings and repayments for those who have sinned and realize their guilt.
 It makes me think of the story of the prodigal son.
 These people who are doing things which are obviously wrong, like robbing someone, and then realizing their guilt and coming with a sacrifice.
 The prodigal son was obviously wrong, but then he comes to his senses.

-How is it that we lose ourselves, lose our minds and do something wrong, and have to be brought to our senses and admit our guilt and confess and make restitution?
+How is it that we lose ourselves, lose our minds, so to speak, and do something wrong, so that we have to be brought to our senses in order to admit our guilt and confess and make restitution?

 Verse 2 in this chapter calls it a breach of faith against the Lord.
 In other translations it is described as acting unfaithfully.

 A breach is a breaking.
 A breach of faith is breaking faith with God.
 Acting unfaithfully towards God, our love, is committing adultery.

 That’s what sin is.
 It’s abandoning faith.
 It’s turning your back on Him.
 We have to realize how serious sin is.
 Sin is bad.